midtown-ai/glossary/glossary/d.md

 # Data Leakage

  Data leakage is an umbrella term covering all cases where data that shouldn’t be available to a model in fact is.
 The most common example is when test data is included in the training set.
 But the leakage can be more pernicious: when the model uses features that are a proxy of the outcome variable or when test data come from a distribution which is different from the one about which the scientific claim is made.

+ * When the answer is in the input!
+ * When the model knows something in training that it won't know in production

+ Solution: Look at the feature importance to find out if one of them is 100% predictive!

  More at:
    * [https://docs.google.com/presentation/d/1WrkeJ9-CjuotTXoa4ZZlB3UPBXpxe4B3FMs9R9tn34I/edit#slide=id.g164b1bac824_0_2980](https://docs.google.com/presentation/d/1WrkeJ9-CjuotTXoa4ZZlB3UPBXpxe4B3FMs9R9tn34I/edit#slide=id.g164b1bac824_0_2980)